Scott Fountain

-Scott Fountain (born February 28, 1966) is an American college football coach who is the special teams coordinator at the University of Arkansas.
+Scott Fountain (born February 28, 1966) is an American college football coach who was the special teams coordinator at the University of Arkansas.
 Prior to being hired at Arkansas, he was the special teams coordinator at the University of Georgia.

 Early life

 Fountain was born in East Brewton, Alabama on February 28, 1966, where he grew up and graduated from W.S.
 Neal High School in 1984.
 He later went on to play football as an offensive lineman for Samford University from 1984 to 1987.

 Coaching career

 High school coaching

 Scott began his career in coaching after graduating from Samford at the high school level.
 He made four stops throughout Alabama high school football, including Flomaton HS 1988 and W.S.
 Neal HS 1989, his alma mater.
 He became a head coach for the first time at Frisco City HS 1990-1992 and made his final stop at the high school level in 1993 at Monroe County.